Ask any travel insurer and of course they’ll be happy to list all the financial benefits travel insurance can provide.

 - Rental vehicle excess insurance

-- Cover for adventure sports such as trekking, scuba diving or moped or motorcycle riding
+- Cover for adventure sports such as trekking or scuba diving

 Most travel insurers also offer various levels of cover, so you have a couple of different price ranges to consider as well.